 - Reward power is based upon a person’s ability to bestow rewards.
 Those rewards might come in the form of job assignments, schedules, pay or benefits.

 Now, stop being modest and thinking to yourself…I don’t have any power.
 As you can see, there are lots of different ways power can manifest itself.
 And for that reason, it’s important to realize that power exists in all of us.
 It’s also possible that you have different types of power with different groups or situations.

 Now, the two biggest mistakes I see with people’s use of power revolve around (1) trying to use power they don’t have and (2) using the wrong types of power to achieve results.

 To help you identify your ‘power zone’, take a moment and think about how you try to influence action from others.
 You could use the descriptions above as a pseudo self-assessment.
-Rate yourself on a scale of 1-5 in each of the different kinds of power.
+Rate yourself on a scale of 1-5 in each of the different types of power.
 With 1 being not at all characteristic of you and 5 being quite characteristic.